Attia Hosain

 Attia Hosain (20 October 1913 – 25 January 1998) was a British-Indian novelist, author, writer, broadcaster, journalist and actor.
 She was a woman of letters and a diasporic writer.
 She wrote in English although her mother tongue was Urdu.
-She wrote the semi-autobiographical Sunlight on a Broken Column and a collection of short stories named Phoenix Fled.
+She wrote the semi-autobiographical novel Sunlight on a Broken Column (1961) and a collection of short stories titled Phoenix Fled.

 Her career began in England in semi-exile making a contribution to post-colonial literature.
 Anita Desai, Vikram Seth, Aamer Hussein and Kamila Shamsie have acknowledged her influence.